coursera-projects-mnmousa/final-project-data-analysis-python/README.md

 10. Used Ridge regression on polynomial-transformed features

 ## 📁 Files
-- `housing_price_prediction.ipynb` — Jupyter Notebook with all code, analysis, and models.
+- `King_County_Housing_Price_Prediction.ipynb` – Main notebook with full code, analysis, and models
-- `kc_house_data.xlsx` — Excel version of the dataset description.
-- `screenshots/` — Folder containing screenshots used for assignment submission and review.
+- `housing.csv` – Dataset used for training and testing
-- `README.md` — This file, explaining the project structure and work completed.
+- `/screenshots/` – Images included for Coursera submission

 ## 📊 Libraries Used
 - `pandas`, `seaborn`, `matplotlib`